We may earn affiliate commissions for the recommended products. Learn more.

 🔥 Coupons:Wix coupon 50% OFFGet Shopify deal - 25% OFF

-Wix and Shopify: key differences and similarities
+Wix and Shopify: key differences

 While both Wix and Shopify provide tools for building and running an online business, they have different strengths and focus areas.
-I’ve gathered the main differences and similarities between Wix and Shopify in the table below.
+I’ve gathered the main differences between Wix and Shopify in the table below.

 Akvile Tamasiuniene Ieva Jociūtė author Ugne Rinkeviciute editor sarunas karbauskas